AengusMcGuinness/KREPE/README.md

-# INSERT NAME HERE:
+# KREPE

 ## BACKGROUND INFORMATION:
 	In bioinformatics, it's important to be able to use strands of DNA to compare organisms, understand and assemble genomes, and get a better picture of how everything works together in an organism.
 A common tool is the k-mer.
 When a biologist is working on figuring out a genome, or